Frequently Asked Questions / FAQ

 Do you teach the Spanish used in Spain or the Spanish used in Mexico and South America?

-Only 10% of Spanish speakers live in Spain and Spanish is NOT homogeneous - there are tremendous regional differences.
-The majority of our resources feature a neutral, standard Spanish which may be understood by all educated Spanish speakers.
+A different Spanish is spoken in every part of the world.
+The majority of our resources feature a neutral, standard Spanish which should be understood by most well-educated Spanish speakers.

 I need to learn basic Spanish.
 Where do I begin?